justinlam19/gat-gru/README.md

 architecture to perform traffic forecasting.
 The model combines a Graph Attention Network (GAT) with a Gated Recurrent Unit (GRU) network to learn both spatial and temporal dependencies.
 Experiments show that the model can outperform multiple state-of-the-art baselines, highlighting the potential of hybrid attention-based graph convolution and recurrent architectures for traffic forecasting.

 In the interest of reproducability, the Jupyter notebooks can be found in the `code` directory.
 The models were trained on Kaggle, so some filepath references may need to be modified.
+All models can be found in the `kaggle/input` directory.
+The PEMS04 and PEMS08 datasets are also included in that directory.